-Nora Saltonstall for nearly a year had been a Red Cross volunteer on the Western Front when she got a chance to visit with her brother Leverett Saltonstall, a lieutenant with the 301st Field Artillery Regiment in the 76th Division of the U.S. Army.
+Nora Saltonstall got a chance to visit her brother on the Western Front during World War I. She, for nearly a year had served as a Red Cross volunteer, Leverett Saltonstall as a lieutenant with the 301st Field Artillery Regiment in the 76th Division of the U.S. Army.

-They were young Boston Brahmins, part of the Lost Generation that flocked to Europe during World War I out of a sense of patriotism and adventure.
-Nora and Leverett were two of the four children of Richard and Eleanor Brooks Saltonstall.
+As young Boston Brahmins, they belonged to the Lost Generation that flocked to Europe during World War I out of a sense of patriotism and adventure.
+Their parents, Richard and Eleanor Brooks Saltonstall, reluctantly let their daughter go.

 After the war, Nora Saltonstall took a trip to the West Coast with friends.
 She contracted typhoid fever in Portland, Ore., and died on Aug.
 2, 1919 at the age of 24.
-Leverett would be elected Massachusetts governor and U.S. senator.
+Leverett would win election as Massachusetts governor and U.S. senator.

 On Sept.
 15, 1918, Nora Saltonstall wrote a letter to Leverett’s wife Alice from the Hotel de Bordeaux in Bordeaux France: